-See step-by-step how a porch or deck foundation and flooring is constructed.
-From installing the foundation to laying out and cutting stringers for your porch steps.
+See how a porch or deck foundation and flooring is constructed: from installing the foundation to laying out and cutting stringers for your porch steps.

 How to Build a Porch Roof

 Porch Roof Construction Ideas

-Covers all aspects of roof construction and material selection along with metal roof ideas (popular!).
+Aspects of roof construction and material selection along with metal roof ideas (popular!).
 Excellent information for anyone contemplating building a porch roof.

 Know Your Porch Electrical Options

 Wire your porch to make it not only inviting, but also functional for electrical needs you will have: holiday lights, lamps, vacuum, music ...

-Porch Column Construction Options Learn about porch column placement, design and style options, material selection, trim options, and curb appeal ideas, load bearing issues, ventilation, structural and non-structural columns, wraps
+Learn porch column placement, design and style options, material selection, trim options, curb appeal ideas, load bearing issues, ventilation, structural and non-structural columns, wraps